How to Find Horse Livery in the UK (And What to Actually Look For)

 Beyond the basics of clean stables and safe fencing, the best yards tend to share a few common qualities:

 Good facilities matched to your discipline.
 A dedicated dressage rider needs an arena and mirrors.
 A trail rider needs hacking access.
 A competition horse needs an all-weather surface and trailer parking.
 Don't compromise on the things that matter most for your horse's work.
+If you ride three times a week, the small price gap between a yard with a usable surface and a yard without one will pay for itself in unmissed sessions.

 The Problem with Traditional Yard Searching